 Last, you should know why you’re buying life insurance.
-It’s a good idea for people who have others depending on their income (like parents of young kids or someone with a lower earning spouse), but not everybody needs it.
-And be very careful buying life insurance from salespeople.
+It’s a good idea for people who have others depending on their income (like parents or someone with a lower earning spouse), but not everybody needs it.
+And be very careful buying life insurance from salespeople, particularly Whole Life and Universal Life.
 Many products are unnecessary and incredibly expensive.

 Short-term disability: Short-term can be valuable if there’s a decent chance you think you’ll be out of work for 3-6 months (pregnancy is a common use).
 It may not be necessary if you have a strong savings cushion and can afford being out of work for a couple of months.

 DCPS Short Term disability coverage provides you with ~66% of your income (up to a maximum of $7,500/mo).
 Short-term can be used after 20 days of being unable to work and lasts 6 months.
 It can be used for pregnancy.

 Long-term disability (LTD): Long-term is valuable for most people, as it replaces a portion of your income if you can’t work for longer than 6 months.
 Most of us wouldn’t be able to handle being out of work for years financially, and that’s what Long-term disability protects against.

 Long-term can be used after 180 days of being unable to work and lasts until you turn 65 (as long as you remain disabled).
 For more information, check out this piece on it from a fellow advisor.

 I typically recommend choosing to pay for disability policies after tax.
 This way, if you need to use them the benefits are tax-free.
 The savings from paying disability pre-tax aren’t much anyway.